For a Synodal Church: Communion, Participation, and Mission

 Synodality has thus marked the Church from her very beginning and has been expressed in various ways, as the style of the Church’s life and mission, as particular structures and processes, or through decisive events.

-Pope Francis called upon the Church to rejuvenate her synodal roots by opening a two-year synodal process which he hopes will reframe and renew our common journey forward.
+Pope Francis called upon the Church to rejuvenate her synodal roots by opening a multi-year synodal process which he hopes will reframe and renew our common journey forward.
 First and foremost, the Synod is a call to pray, listen, and discern together what the Holy Spirit is saying to the Church today—all for the sake of the Church’s evangelizing mission.

 Homily of Archbishop Hartmayer for the Opening Mass of The Synod